 As a general rule, if you're looking for verification that the winds are telling you something, look up - as you go up in the atmosphere, warm air veers and cold air backs (picture a speedometer, and pretend it's the wind direction: veering would be accelerating, backing would be braking).
 If the winds above you are veering, the atmosphere is warming with height and is probably pretty stable.
 If the winds above are backing, and becoming more southerly, there's a good chance a front is approaching.

 This is a simplification, but used with more information, we can make some pretty simple, reliable predictions... especially if we have weather data like satellite or radar.

 Relating Radar to Reality

-Look at the image to the left: If you were in fort Worth at this moment, you'd be dealing with southerly winds bringing warm, moist air up from the gulf.
+Look at the images to the right: If you were in fort Worth at this moment, you'd be dealing with southerly winds bringing warm, moist air up from the gulf.
 You can see the leading edge of snow moving into western Kansas - we can assume thats the cold, polar air we discussed.